 Because liquidity requirements are complex and variable based on your business, optimizing excess cash requires a mix of both traditional deposit accounts and longer-term investment models.
 Take advantage of savings and investment resources to help your company maximize and stabilize earnings across business cycles.

 The first step in an effective liquidity management plan is understanding how much cash you need on hand to cover basic operating expenses like rent, payroll and insurance payments.
 How do these recurring expenses line up with typical income flows?
 Are there periods of time when you’ll likely have more available cash than you need to cover your payments?

 By taking a closer look at cash flow patterns, you’ll be able to identify opportunities to put excess liquidity to work.
-Even if your cash flow is tight and you need quick access to excess funds on a regular basis, there are solutions and investment strategies designed to fit short return timeline requirements.
-By taking a strategic approach and expanding the tool set you use to manage excess liquidity, there is opportunity to increase returns while optimizing working capital.
+Even if your cash flow is tight and you need quick access to funds on a regular basis, there are strategies for short-return timeline requirements, including leveraging some of the below account types.
+These accounts provide quick access to funds, while also providing some benefits:

-Working with the right financial partner provides what automated systems lack: aligned teams of experts who know your business well enough to create a custom plan and can evolve that plan as your company grows and your needs become increasingly sophisticated.
+Working with the right financial partner gives you a team of experts who know your business well enough to create a custom plan and can evolve that plan as your needs become increasingly sophisticated.

 If you are interested in learning more about how UMB can help your business as a financial partner, visit our website.